-(SUB-13-001297)
+(SUB-17-001772)

-Upon review of your variance application, the Planning Director certifies the approval of Variance VAR-14-000189 subject to variance conditions.
-The variance grants relief for SUB-13-001297 from constructing minimum County dedicable water supply system improvements required by Hawai'i County Code (HCC), Chapter 23 (Subdivisions).
+Upon review of your variance application, the Planning Director certifies the approval of Variance VAR-18-000479, subject to variance conditions.
+The variance grants relief for SUB-17-001772 from constructing minimum County dedicable water supply system improvements for the one (1) of the two (2) lots as required by Hawai'i County Code (HCC), Chapter 23 (Subdivisions).